KG1414/job-application-todo-list/README.md

          completed: false
     }
 ```
-The database should store all todo-related data.
+The database needed to store all to-do related data.

 ## Requirements
 The user should be able to: